crytic/building-secure-contracts/program-analysis/manticore/symbolic-execution-introduction.md

 ## A Brief Overview of Dynamic Symbolic Execution

 Dynamic Symbolic Execution (DSE) is a program analysis technique that explores a state space with a high degree of semantic awareness.
-This technique is based on discovering "program paths," represented as mathematical formulas called `path predicates`.
+This technique is based on discovering "program paths" represented as mathematical formulas called `path predicates`.
 Conceptually, DSE operates on path predicates in two steps:

 1. They are constructed using constraints on the program's input.
 2. They are used to generate program inputs that will cause the associated paths to execute.